Factor V Leiden

-Factor V Leiden is a primary hypercoagulable state due to a variant (mutated form) of human factor V. Factor V one of several coagulation factors that assist in the clotting pathway.
+Factor V Leiden is a primary hypercoagulable state due to a variant (mutated form) of human factor V (five).
+Factor V is one of several coagulation factors that assist in the clotting pathway.

-Patients can have multiple thrombotic-embolic complications which include 1,3,4:
+Patients can have multiple thromboembolic complications which include 1,3,4:

 - venous thromboses